mk12/sicp/notes/text.md

 > Introducing assignment into our programming language leads us into a thicket of difficult conceptual issues.
 Nevertheless, viewing systems as collections of objects with local state is a powerful technique for maintaining a modular design. [@3.1.2]
 :::

-- Consider the procedure `rand`.
-We want it to return an integer chosen at random each time we evaluate `(rand)`.
+- Consider the procedure `rand`, which returns an integer chosen at random.
-- Suppose we have the procedure `rand-update` that takes one argument.
-    - We first call it with an initial value $x_1$, and it returns an integer $x_2$.
-    - We call it with $x_2$, and it gives us $x_3$, and so on.
-    - The sequence of values $x_1, x_2, \dots, x_n$ will have the desired statistical properties (random uniform distribution).
-    - This is a _pseudorandom_ sequence, since each number is a function of the previous one.
-- We could implement `rand` like this:
+- It's not clear what "random" means, but we can make a _pseudo-random_ sequence with a seed value `random-init` and a procedure `rand-update` that produces the next value:

 ```
 (define rand